 Understanding the Difference Between CBT and DBT

 In the CBT vs. DBT debate, you typically want to go with the least-specialized option first.
-For example, those who get DBT need conditions like ADHD, eating disorders, bipolar disorder, generalized anxiety, PTSD, major depression disorder, or borderline personality disorder.
+For example, those who get DBT need ADHD, eating disorders, bipolar disorder, generalized anxiety, PTSD, major depression disorder, or borderline personality disorder.

 However, both care options provide many benefits.
 For example, CBT is an excellent tool for identifying abuse triggers.
 It may also help with negative thoughts about drug abuse.
 That said, co-occurring disorders may complicate your addiction recovery.
 In these scenarios, DBT is likely your best choice.
-Here at Tides Edge Detox, we offer these therapies and others to help our clients, such as:
+At Tides Edge Detox, we offer these therapies and others to help our clients, such as:

 Let Tides Edge Detox Help You Recover